 Electrodynamic Shaker Shock Testing

-Classical shock testing on a shaker is an efficient alternative to drop testing, bringing the advantages of better accuracy and repeatability.
+Classical shock testing on a shaker offers an alternative to free-fall or guided drop testing.
 Performing shock testing using shakers imposes physical limitations due to the available armature displacement and shaker/amplifier power ratings.
 Data Physics SignalStar Classical Shock algorithms have evolved to make the best possible use of available armature displacement and to efficiently handle the dynamics of shock testing with both electrodynamic and hydraulic shakers.
 Additionally, many SignalForce Shakers have extended displacement capability to handle high level shocks.

 Pneumatic Shock Testing